MOST RECENT

 These restrictions are removed from your license if you keep a clean driving record for the following six months.
 If you are caught breaking these rules, you will have to pay the fine as appointed by the court.
 In addition to that, you junior license will be suspended for a period between 60 days to a year.
 You can read more about the possible penalties in the Massachusetts drivers manual.

-Once the graduated drivers license requirements are met, the license can be upgraded to a full unrestricted driver license.
+Once the Massachusetts graduated drivers license requirements are met, the license can be upgraded to a full unrestricted driver license.